erinpagemd/wxPython/README.md

   #Separate screen for this?
   Create a table, and then have separate queries in each field indicating a query, sort, and show nth result in this box.
+  Can have the amount show in color based on exp/inc.
+  Show results within a specific time frame?
+  Refresh?
+Push?
+Append?

+  Need to create expense/income field for input.
+  Need to take out the button for showing entries.

 Third Iteration Plan: